-Configure a standard queue with message handling
+Configure a standard queue with tuning and dead letter handling

 import * as pulumi from "@pulumi/pulumi";